 To date, all long-term care and retirement home residents have been offered two doses of vaccine.
 Those who are medically eligible for a reduced interval along with a large number of eligible High-Risk Healthcare workers have been booked for their second doses.
 Please note: Invitations to individuals included in the Government’s revised list of those who are eligible to receive a second dose earlier than anticipated are being prioritized (including dialysis patients and all First Nations, Inuit and Metis individuals), and will continue to be contacted by LPH directly over the next two weeks.

-Residents with COVID-19 vaccine inquiries or those who are having difficulty booking their COVID-19 vaccination appointment online are asked to call LPH’s new dedicated Vaccine Call Centre which is open from Monday to Friday, 9:00 a.m. to 4:00 p.m.
-The new Vaccine Call Centre can be reached at 226-254-8222 or visit the Contact Us page on LambtonPublicHealth.ca.
+Residents with COVID-19 vaccine inquiries or those who are having difficulty booking their COVID-19 vaccination appointment online are asked to call Lambton Public Health from Monday to Friday, 8:30 a.m. to 4:30 p.m. at 519-383-8331 or visit the Contact Us page on LambtonPublicHealth.ca.

 For the latest updates on Lambton County’s COVID-19 Immunization Rollout please visit GetTheVaccine.ca.